 Things have really changed since those days.
 A lot of RVs come equipped with solar panels as standard or additional luxury add ons.
 I have also heard advertising of newer rigs that states they have “solar wiring preinstalled” and “space for addition of solar panels”.
 Still, based on our experience and what I am reading, the solar energy industry has not yet caught up with the potential for RVers.
 Solar is now practically required for dedicated boon dockers.

 First though, let’s begin by addressing a few misconceptions we encounter all the time.
-Solar panels are indeed a wonderful thing and yes, the sun us free.
-However, a solar panel is not like a generator you can turn on and assume will be putting out a certain amount of power.
-It may seem obvious to say this but we have found it needs to said.
+Solar panels are indeed a wonderful thing and yes, the sun is free.
+However, a solar panel is not like a generator you can turn on and assume it will be putting out a certain amount of power.
+It may seem obvious to say this but we have found it needs to be said.
 Solar panels don’t work without sunshine.
 We have found that if you have a long cloudy stretch, like the ones that occur on the west coast of Oregon, solar does not work reliably.
 Also trees take up lots of sunshine very effectively so your panels aren’t going to work in the shade either.
 I have never managed winter camping in Manitoba, but I suspect the short daylight hours of December would also be highly problematic for solar.
 (Update note: We have continued to use our solar panels while our trailer is parked by our house in late fall in Manitoba and indeed, the solar array cannot manage to even run a radio in late fall when the days are very short and there are cloudy stretches or snow and ice.)

 Second, solar panels don’t put out a lot of power.
 Many of my greenie friends who mean well but have never actually worked with solar themselves have no idea how little power solar panels put out even with the sun shinning.
 They have some vague feel-good idea that solar is cheap and good for the environment and so if you throw a couple of panels on your rooftop, you can avoid putting money in the hands of evil big oil.
 This is simply not true.
 Solar is limited by physics.